fehmisener/LZ77-and-Deflate-Compressor/README.md

 # LZ77-and-Deflate-Compressor
 This project is about  the implementation of the LZ77 and Deflate COMPRESSION  algorithm.
+main.c file contains implementations of both LZ77 and Deflate algorithm.

 # General summary of the project
 The project aims to compress and store the text document file with .txt extension, which is received as input.
 To do this, LZSS (Lempel – Ziv – Storer – Szymanski) and DEFLATE algorithm are used.
 LZSS algorithm aims to compress by eliminating repetitive places